Édouard Muller (businessman): Inter-war years

 In September 1937, Edouard and Ellen went to the Mediterranean for both pleasure and business.
 They toured Delphie, Mikaene, Olympos, Athens and Kyphissia and historical sites of the area.
 They toured the offices in Athens and Istanbul where they toured the chocolate factory.
 They sailed to Smyrna, where they toured the factories processing figs and raisins.
 They cruised on the Milwaukee, ending their trip on October 12 returning to Milan by car.

 Edouard then turned to more Swiss business requirements of the new corporation head.
 He dined with the Brandts of Omega, at Colonel Divisionnaire Henri Guisan's (later the General of the Swiss Army in 1939), at Mr. and Mrs. Schulthess, then the President of the Swiss Confederation.
 Other heads of state included Mr. and Mrs. Musy and Mr. Pilet-Golaz.

-Muller addressed the General Assembly of Nestle-Anglo-Swiss Condensed Milk Company as its President in April 1938 at Cham.
+Muller addressed the General Assembly of Nestle-Anglo-Swiss Condensed Milk Company as its president in April 1938 at Cham.
 Present were C. J. Abegg, G. Huguenin, M. Patternot, A. Perrochet and P. Visinand.

 Edouard's third trip to the United States was in May 1938 via the S.S.
 Normandy, leaving from LeHavre with about 950 passengers on a five-day crossing.
-They started in the Waldorf Towers and then toured factories in Columbus, Ohio, Sunbury, Marysville and Greenville.
+They started in the Waldorf Towers and then toured factories in Columbus, Ohio, Sunbury, Marysville, and Greenville.
 After meetings in New York, they sailed to Cuba on the S.S.
 Roma for three days of factory tours and then sailed to Crisotbal, Panama on the steamer Veraqua.
-Mr. Blau, the Nestle manager in Panama, took them to Colon and through the Panama Canal and then by train to Panama City.
+Blau, the Nestle manager in Panama, took them to Colon and through the Panama Canal and then by train to Panama City.
 They drove over 100 miles to the La Venta area to visit the factory being built in Nata.
 They returned to Cristobal to sail to Kingston, Jamaica to see the Minister of Agriculture regarding Nestle business in Jamaica, where they stayed at the Myrtle Bank Hotel.
 They sailed to Haiti and then sailed on the S.S.
 Santa Rosa to New York.
 They returned to Europe on the Normandy at the end of June, arriving in Le Havre after five days at sea and taking a train to Paris and then returned home.